Is 2 days in New York enough?

-Seeing New York in 2 days can definitely be a bit of a challenge and you can only scratch the surface with that amount of time.
-This is a city that deserves a lot of time and even if you live there for months, like I have, you won’t get to see it all.
+Let me be honest.
+Seeing New York in 2 days can definitely be a challenge, and you can only scratch the surface with that amount of time.
+This is a city that deserves a lot of time, and even if you live there for months, like I have, you won’t get to see it all.

-If 2 days is all you have, I will do my best to make sure you make the most of the city.
-With my carefully researched itinerary – which minimizes the amount of time you spend moving from place to place – you’ll get to see the most famous landmarks.
-You’ll have to keep your timing – eat lunch on the go, drink a cup of coffee to keep you going, and finally sit down for a meal at dinner.
+With my carefully researched itinerary—which minimizes the amount of time you spend moving from place to place—you’ll hit many of the things to do in New York in 2 days.
+You’ll have to keep your timing—eat lunch on the go, drink a cup of coffee to keep going, and finally sit down for a meal at dinner.

 This post is packed with tips and hacks that will help you skip the lines, save a few bucks here and there, and – most importantly, see New York in 2 days.